ntop/ntopng/doc/src/third_party_integrations/pfsense.rst

    If redis does not start, check out the Troubleshooting section below.

-To start the ntopng service run
+To start the ntopng service run:

 .. code:: bash

    service ntopng start

 Starting Services on Boot
 =========================